Zeus-Eternal/AI-Karen/README.md

 * EchoCore for immutable truths and dark profiling
 * Prometheus observability + live tracing
 * Admin UI with drag-drop plugins, model manager, and logs
+* ICE wrapper for deep reasoning and memory recall

 ## Directory